-Place all of the peanut sauce ingredients, except for the shallots, into your blender.
+Place all of the peanut sauce ingredients into your blender.

 Blend until you have a smooth paste.
 Taste your peanut sauce and make sure it has the right balance for you of salty and sweet.
-Adjust to your palate but keep in mind the garlic and galangal (or ginger) will keep growing in strength.
-Now stir in the shallots.
+Adjust to your palate but keep in mind the garlic and or ginger will keep growing in strength.

 Slice your seitan into thinnish strips.
 See the photo in the body of the post for reference.
 Thread the strips onto the wooden skewers.